AGSX/til/java/reading-jstat.md

 - FGCT  Full garbage collection time
 - GCT  Total garbage collection time

-### Java Usage
+### Reading Java Usage

 Just add the following values:

 OU + PU + EU + S0U  + S1U = Total Utilization

-### Java GC
+### Reading Java GC

-Watch out for the FGC, FGCT and GCT values.
+I'm leaving the rest to the "Understanding Java Garbage Collection", but the only thing to watch out for are the following: FGC, FGCT and GCT.
 If they grow too quickly, somethings wrong with the Garbage Collection.